 Another way to see the festival from different angles was a walk around the Anna Rennie Loop Path.
 We took a leisurely stroll, avoiding the pockets of rain and grabbing some photo opportunities.
 We weren’t joined by too many people, and we must admit, the team serving refreshments looked pretty bored!

 It was a shame the new Portabello River Cruisers weren’t out in force on Sunday!
 If you haven’t heard, these new donuts of water fun are a new addition to Port Adelaide and hopefully, we’ll be seeing a lot more of them!
 Sara thought she saw one out on Saturday, and she was right according to their post on Facebook!
-Check out this great review from GlamAdelaide about this amazing additional to Adelaide!
+Check out this great review from GlamAdelaide about this amazing addition to Adelaide!

 Back over at Hart’s Mill and the Flour Shed, the main event action was in semi-full swing for Port Adelaide BoatFest.
 Live entertainment was playing indoors by Critical Soul with their cool jazz, smooth R&B and upbeat funk as people enjoyed their street eat food finds from the number of food vans available.
-There were some innovate seafood dishes on the menu, seafood demonstrations from Sprout Cooking School, along with Squid INC, a South Aussie favourite.
+There were some innovative seafood dishes on the menu, seafood demonstrations from Sprout Cooking School, along with Squid INC, a South Aussie favourite.

 The Flour Mill was well set up with nautical style.
 Even the bar was set up as an old wharf with its aged departure times!